j-fu/VoronoiFVM.jl/docs/src/runexamples.md

 Due to the encapsulation into modules, you can load as many examples as you like.

-If you want to modifiy the example, consider using `Revise.jl` and `includet`.
+If you want to modify the example, consider using `Revise.jl` and `includet`.

 ## Performance with  closures